labplus-cn/mpython-docs/docs/en/reference/asm_thumb2_logical_bit.rst

 --------------------

 Symbol：Except for the special instructions using R0-R15, ``Rd, Rn`` means ARM registers R0-R7.  ``Rn<a-b>`` means the ARM register whose content is in the range of ``a <= contents <= b`` .
-For instructions with two register parameters, both are allowed to be the same. 例如，无论初始内容如何，以下指令都将把R0归零（Python  ``R0 ^= R0`` ）.
+For instructions with two register parameters, both are allowed to be the same.
+For example, regardless of the initial content, the following instruction will reset R0 to zero (Python  ``R0 ^= R0`` ).

 * eor(r0, r0)